-Why Kim Jong-Un Is Taking The Train To Vietnam Instead Of Flying To Meet Trump
+Why Kim Jong Un Is Going To Sit On A Train For Days Instead Of Flying To Meet Trump

 There are some very good transportation choices if you want to get somewhere fast — but as it turns out, speed isn't always key if you're also dealing with geopolitical strategy.
 Considerations in this area, it turns out, are exactly why Kim Jong Un is taking his train to Vietnam for the upcoming summit with President Donald Trump — despite the fact that his train only goes about 35 miles an hour.